ionic-team/CapacitorWatch/README.md

 Step 3

-Open `AppDelegate.swift` and add `import WatchConnectivity` to the top of the file, and the following code inside the `application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?)` method:
+Open `AppDelegate.swift` and add `import WatchConnectivity`  and `import CapactiorWatch` to the top of the file, and the following code inside the `application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?)` method:

 ```swift
 assert(WCSession.isSupported(), "This sample requires Watch Connectivity support!")